-Instant Pot Refried Beans.
 Creamy, homemade refried beans.
-Healthier and much tastier than canned refried beans, but almost as easy to make!
+These Instant Pot Refried Beans are healthier and tastier than canned refried beans, while being almost as easy to make!

 Instant Pot Refried Beans